 If not addressed, this can lead to water damage on items in the basement and flooring and storage space.

 Mold issues arise when humidity is high in the basement.
 Another culprit for such issues is water leaks and rain.
+If you want to ask for assistance, schedule an appointment with a professional.

 As such, the most important step that homeowners can take is to dehumidify their basement.
 If you are struggling with mold issues in your basement, you must be wondering how to dehumidify the basement.
 Keep reading as we explore expert tips that you can take.